arangodb/kube-arangodb/docs/how-to/replace-pod.md

 - Single Servers

 Replacement of member for particular groups will result in:
-- Agents - Member and PVC is recreated, Operator ensures that Quorum is keept during this operation
+- Agents - Member and PVC is recreated, Operator ensures that Quorum is kept during this operation
 - DBServers - New DBServer is added where data is migrated before removal
 - Coordinator, Gateway - Simple shutdown